AlexMcDermott/WebBoilerplate/README.md

 ## Deploying

-- Uses [gh-pages](https://github.com/tschaub/gh-pages) to automatically deploy to Github Pages
+- Uses [gh-pages](https://github.com/tschaub/gh-pages) to automatically deploy dist folder to gh-pages branch
-- Deploys dist folder to gh-pages branch on pre-push
+- Uses [git-branch-is](https://github.com/kevinoid/git-branch-is) to only deploy when pushing to the master branch